6 Travel Marketing Strategies That Actually Drive Visits & Stays

 If You Want to: Boost Overnight Stays

-When Destination Niagara USA came to C/A with a desire to boost that all-important destination metric — number of overnight stays — we responded with a content-focused approach that positions Niagara as far more than a day-trip destination.
+When Niagara Falls USA came to C/A with a desire to boost that all-important destination metric — number of overnight stays — we responded with a content-focused approach that positions Niagara as far more than a day-trip destination.
 Each season, we create segmented digital marketing campaigns to reach and engage drive- and fly-market couples, families, shoppers and adventurers, with the goal of tempting them into multi-day getaways at one of America’s natural wonders.
 These digitally focused campaigns give the organization a clear picture of its marketing efforts’ impact and afford us the ability to shift gears mid-campaign as needed to maximize message saturation.

 If You Want to: Increase Off-Season Visitors